-Agreements covered a range of topics from co-operation between governments to trade associations, and chambers of commerce to the introduction of healthy foods.
+Agreements covered a range of topics; from the areas of cooperation between governments to trade associations, and chambers of commerce to the introduction of healthy food.

 Facilitating such trade opportunities has long been the purview of Macao, which has worked to increasingly enrich its service platform.
-Leong called on the leaders of major mainland financial institutions in attendance to “consider establishing co-operative relations with Macao or set up branches in Macao” to strengthen Sino-Lusophone business co-operation and create more opportunities.
+Leong called on the leaders of major mainland financial institutions in attendance to “consider establishing cooperative relations with Macao or set up branches in Macao” to strengthen Sino-Lusophone business cooperation and create more opportunity.

-He pointed to major examples of existing co-operative efforts with mainland provinces, particularly fellow members of the Pan-Pearl River Delta (PPRD).
+He pointed to major examples of existing cooperative efforts with mainland provinces, particularly fellow members of the Pan-Pearl River Delta (PPRD).
 Macao has been an important bridge for the PPRD, organising delegations composed of representatives of the nine provinces to visit countries in the Portuguese-speaking world to share information around environmental practices and build trade relationships.
-Macao also set up two co-operation parks in conjunction with two developed economic provinces – Guangdong and Jiangsu – and held a series of co-operation activities with PSC and Fujian province.
+Macao also set up two cooperation parks in conjunction with two strong economic provinces – Guangdong and Jiangsu – and held a series of co-operation activities with PSC and Fujian province.